 Coleman in Wichita continued to make Model 9 in the early 1930’s.
 This 9E, in Jim MacDougall’s collection, is instant lighting.
 The fuel valve wheel is tilted upwards in the end of the tank because the fuel air assembly is straight so it reaches the bottom of the tank.

 Model 914 was made in the early 1930s.
 This stove, in Richard Gustin’s collection, measures 49 1/2″ H x 49″ W x 24 1/2″ D. It features instant lighting for the four cook top burners, oven and broiler.
 There is a service drawer for utensils below the cook top burner controls.
 The Everdur tank (left image) has an integral pump, safety lock fuel control, large filler plug and combination fuel and air gauge.

 One of the earliest cabin stoves was this Model 376 made from January, 1933 and later.
-This stove, in John Bell’s collection, cites an instant lighting patent, 1,718,473, on the tag on the bottom middle front of the stove.
-This model requires a separate pump.
+This stove, in John Bell’s collection, cites an instant lighting patent, 1718473, on the tag on the bottom middle front of the stove.
+Compare this two burner model to the 3 burner 375A below.
+Both of these models require a separate pump.

 Coleman made the Model 2F stove, here in John Stendahl’s collection, in 1934.
 Model 2F differs from 2E in having an Everdur tank.
 John believes that Coleman also added a plug (white arrow, lower image) to drain fuel if the user didn’t shut off the main valve at the fuel tank causing fuel to escape from the generator tip of this instant lighting stove when only the generator valve is shut off.